 Hawai'i Community College welcomes international students.
-The Counseling, Advising and Support Services Center assists international students with achieving their academic and personal goals.
-The Center also provides academic, financial, and personal counseling.
+The Office of International Programs assists international students with achieving their academic and personal goals.
+The Office provides academic and immigration advising and support.

 STAR Advising Tool

 STAR is an online information and advising tool that enables students to view: courses needed for graduation in the chosen major, grades, transfer credits, academic holds, etc.